FaberSanZ/Xultaik/README.md

 <br>

 > [!IMPORTANT]
-> The engine is being written from scratch.
+> The engine is being rewritten from scratch in C++.

 <br>

 ## 📝 Overview
-Welcome to Xultaik, the game engine based centrally on Direct3D 12, Xultaik Integrates Steam Audio for immersive audio effects and JoltPhysics for realistic physics simulations, this is a toy engine and I use it both to experiment with graphical techniques and for my own games.
+Welcome to Xultaik, the game engine based centrally on Direct3D 12 and written in C++.
+It is a toy engine I use both to experiment with graphical techniques and to build my own games.

 The code is licensed by MIT.
 Feel free to use it for any purpose.